Madame-Aehm/CAB-Project-4-Spikes/2. Express + Mongoose/02_express.md

   .catch((err) => console.log(err));
 ```

-One of the reasons we're using Mongoose on top of MongoDB is because it offers us the opportunity to create **Models** of our data, essentially locking the form it can take with a **Schema**.
+One of the reasons we're using Mongoose on top of MongoDB is because it offers us the opportunity to create **Models** of our data, essentially locking the form it can take with a **Schema**, like TypeScript for our database!
 You set the shape of your data object, and Mongoose makes sure any attempts to add or update data conform to the defined shape.
-Since we'll need a Model for every collection, we'll make another folder in our server for **models**, and a `.js` file for 'user', or 'userModel'.
+In most cases, Mongoose will also [automatically infer the TypeScript Type](https://mongoosejs.com/docs/typescript.html) from this definition.
+Since we'll need a Model for every collection, we'll make another folder in our server for **models**, and a file for 'user', or 'userModel'.

 On the `userModel.js` file, import mongoose from 'mongoose'.
 This variable has a property **Schema**, which we can use to create a **new** Schema, and define the shape of our user object: